 The French House on campus functions not only as a residence hall, but also as the center for a variety of extracurricular activities, including film evenings and social and cultural events, as well as gatherings with students and faculty from the entire Reed College community.

-The language scholar from France, a yearly appointment, resides in the French House and provides contact with a native speaker; the scholar assists the department in academic and cultural matters.
+The language scholar from France, a yearly appointment, resides in the French House and provides a wonderful opportunity to connect with a native speaker; the scholar assists the department in academic and cultural matters.

 The French department encourages its majors to spend some time abroad, and to that end it has instituted an exchange program in France with the Université de Rennes II and several campuses of the Université de Paris.
 The work a student completes abroad in these approved programs is credited toward the Reed degree, and students on financial aid may apply their aid toward the costs.